CivilServiceUSA/template-city-council/DEVELOPERS.md

 2. Use a Photo Editor ( [https://pixlr.com/editor/](https://pixlr.com/editor/) if you do not already have one ) and make the headshot exactly 1024px x 1024px in size
 3. Export image with a name like `firstname-lastname.jpg` ( using their actual first and last name, all lower case letters, using only letters a-z and replace all spaces with dashes ).
 4. Move the newly create file into this `./source/headshots/` directory
-5. Once all headshots are made, run `npm run build-images`
+5. Once all headshots are made, run `npm run -s build-images`

 Possible Build Issues